pfloos/WEB_LOOS/content/_index.md

 draft: false
 ---

+# Welcome to the group webpage

+{{< figure src="/img/group.jpg" title="Group picture (Dec 2019).
+From left to right: Clotilde Marut, Michel Caffarel, Mickael Veril, Anthony Scemama, and Pierre-Francois Loos." >}}

+**If you would like to discuss joining the group or working on a project, please email as below.**

+The aim of our research group is to tackle fundamental problems in Chemistry and Physics using Mathematical techniques.
+The group's interest lies at the interface between Physics and Chemistry, and mainly focus on developing simple approximations that are accurate enough to have chemical and physical usefulness.
+I am collaborating with [Michel Caffarel](http://qmcchem.ups-tlse.fr/index.php?title=Michel_Caffarel) and [Anthony Scemama](http://scemama.github.io), who are also members of the LCPQ.

+***

+Our group has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant agreement No. 863481)

+{{< figure src="/img/PTEROSOR.jpg" >}}
+{{< figure src="/img/ERC.jpg" >}}

+***

 # NEWS

 * **Sep 2021:** Mika Veril has submitted his PhD dissertation entitled *"Electronic transitions, statistics and digital tools for quantum chemistry"*.
 Congratulations Mika!